ethanmehta/MehtaKnights/README.md

 <b> Problem 3 </b> – Located in the prob3 folder in the main directory
 - prob3.ipynb contains the coding assignment
 - prob3_sol.ipynb contains the solution to the coding assignment

+<b> Problem 4 </b> – Located in the prob4 folder in the main directory
+- prob4.pdf contains a famous "Bloom's Taxonomy" problem